khulnasoft-lab/design.khulnasoft.com/contents/regions/navigation.md

 Todo: Add global navigation example

 ### GitLab Start Page
-The Dashboard is the page users see at the top level of GitLab.com or their instance, and it's where users are directed after logging in.
+The GitLab Start Page is the page users see at the top level of GitLab.com or their instance, and it's where users are directed after logging in.
 This page is considered navigation, as it is meant to help users orient themselves upon logging in.
 Currently this page is configurable in User Settings.

 ### User settings menu
 The user settings menu is the rightmost menu which contains items related to the logged-in user.